WeaponMechanics/MechanicsMain/WeaponMechanics/src/wiki/Explosion.md

 * `Break_Blocks`:
   * True if you want blocks to break.
+* `Spawn_Falling_Block_Chance:`:
+  * The chance of spawning a falling block of the block that is broken.
+  * Setting this to `0.5` means that roughly half of the broken blocks will be "flung" up
+  * Note that these falling blocks are completely fake, and will not "break" your world in any way
 * `Damage_Per_Hit`:
   * How much damage to deal to the block.
 Defaults to 1.
 * `Blacklist`: